Study MaterialsImportant QuestionsSocialism in Europe and the Russian Revolution Class 9 Important Questions History Chapter 2

 The views of radicals are as follows:

-• They were against private properties.
+• They opposed private property.

 Who were liberals?
 What were their political and social views?